Many or all companies we feature compensate us. Compensation and editorial

 Personal Loans

-Your employer must participate for you to gain access to these programs.
+The catch with EWA is that your employer must participate for you to gain access to these programs.
 If your employer doesn’t offer EWA, check out our guide to cash advance apps instead.

 Table of Contents

-How does earned wage access work?
+How earned wage access (EWA) works for employees

 EWA apps connect directly with your payroll or time-tracking system to calculate your available earnings.
 Employees then request part of their earned wages through an app or portal.
 The advance is automatically deducted from their next paycheck.